 I have published peer-reviewed scientific papers and presented my work at several conferences and workshops.

-Check them out here or on Google Scholar.
+Check them out here.

 Thesis: Developed an end-to-end rule-based coreference resolution system in Python